fordsfords/crepl/README.md

 But so long as you are aware of what it really happening, it can still be useful to test behaviors of non-deterministic functions.
 Just know that the "state" will change with each line of code entered.

+### Temp Files Persist

+When you exit, the tool leaves its temporary files for you to examine:
+* crepl_golden.c - your commands so far.
+* crepl_temp.c - the most-recent full C file that was compiled.
+If you get a compile error, you can examine the full program.
+* crepl_errs.log - Either compile errors or run-time errors.

+When crepl.sh is executed normally, the "crepl_golden.c" is deleted during initialization.
+When crepl.sh is executed with "-c", the "crepl_golden.c" is not deleted, letting you pick up where you left off previously.

 ### Globals?